-- A. Acceptable credits will be limited to new semester (or equivalent quarter) credits earned in an accredited college or university, including credits for continuing education courses if taken from an accredited college or university.
-In addition, vocational education teachers shall receive one unit of semester credit for each forty-five (45) hours worked in industry in a position directly related to the teachers/instructor's vocational education instructional area.
-College credits, continuing education credits and any work credits from industry for vocational education teachers will be pertinent to the employee's position and not be a repetition of previously acquired credits or work experience. - B. Continuing education units required for current professional license/certification and/or continuing education units or work experience directly related to course curriculum and/or professional development, that are offered by approved providers may be accepted for salary advancement with prior approval from an immediate supervisor. - C. For the purpose of salary advancement DJJ/CEA Unit 3 employees may also receive both professional growth and salary advancement as long as there has been prior approval for such an action from an immediate supervisor or program director as follows: - 1.
-Credits used for salary advancement shall have some relevance to the field of instruction of the teacher or specialist seeking credit. - 2.
-In lieu credit may be granted for engaging in projects and/or CEA approved workshops regarding the improvement of instruction and curriculum within the teacher's school or community at the rate of fifteen (15) hours equal to one credit.
-No more than three (3) credits will be granted in one year.
+A. Acceptable credits will be limited to new semester (or equivalent quarter) credits earned in an accredited college or university, or California Commission on Teacher Credentialing (CCTC) approved program, including credits for continuing education courses if provided on an official transcript from an accredited college or university.
+College credits, continuing education credits and any DJJ/CEA designee approved work credits from industry for vocational education teachers will be pertinent to the employee's position and not be a repetition of previously acquired credits or work experience.

+- B. Continuing education units (CEUs) required for current professional license/certification and/ or continuing education units or work experience directly related to course curriculum and/or professional development, that are offered by approved providers may be accepted for salary advancement with prior approval from a DJJ/CEA designee. - C. For the purpose of salary advancement DJJ/CEA Unit 3 employees may also receive both professional growth and salary advancement as long as there has been prior approval for such an action from a DJJ/CEA designee as follows: - 1.
+New college credits, CEUs, or trade experience used for salary advancement shall have relevance to the course curriculum of the teacher or specialist seeking credit and bring new skills, content or technology into the program in order to stay knowledgeable with the public education and trades programs. - 2.
+In lieu credit may be granted for engaging in projects and/or workshops approved by a DJJ/ CEA designee regarding the improvement of instruction and curriculum at the rate of ten (10) hours equal to one credit.
+No more than six (6) credits will be granted in one (1) year.